SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

->   The human resources manager will fill all the required fields: name, birthdate, admission date, address
+>   The human resources manager will fill all the required fields: name, birthdate, admission date, residence, phone number, email address, taxpayer number and Identification document type.
+Should also load an photo of an identification document.
+Then he can select a job from a list to register a collaborator.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** When creating a collaborator with an existing name ...
+What the system do?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** It's not common and most improbable to have different individual with same name in the same context, however it’s ID documentation number should be unique for sure.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:** Which information is mandatory to insert a collaborator in the program (fundamental characteristics)?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:** - name, birthdate, admission date, address, contact info (mobile and email), taxpayer number, ID doc type and respective number
+>             - displaying or not, It's a matter of UX, the dev team should decide about it, but the valid jobs are the ones created within the US02.

 ### 1.3.
 Acceptance Criteria